naveentata/coala/docs/Developers/Writing_Linter_Bears.rst

         """
         Lints your Python files!

-        Check for codings standards (like well-formed variable names), detects semantical errors (like true implementation of declared interfaces or membership via type inference), duplicated code.
+        Checks for coding standards (like well-formed variable names), detects semantical errors (like true implementation of declared interfaces or membership via type inference), duplicated code.